zoxpx/pxdocs/content/portworx-install-with-kubernetes/shared/spec-gen-command-line.md

 ---
 title: Generating the Portworx spec using curl
 hidden: true
+keywords: portworx, kubernetes
+description: Learn how to generate the Portworx spec using curl.
 ---

 Below is an example of using curl to generate the Portworx spec file.
 Review the [query parameters table](/portworx-install-with-kubernetes/px-k8s-spec-curl) below and add parameters as needed.